xiangwanmath/xiangwanmath.github.io/research/student_research.md

 - [URES](https://www.luc.edu/celts/symposium/) (annually held by Loyola, often in early-mid April)
 - [CAURS](https://www.caurs.com/) (annually, often in early-mid April)
 - Joint Math Meetings (annually, often in early January; largest gathering of mathematicians in the United States, and the largest annual meeting of mathematicians in the world)
+- Departmental (math & stat) Student Colloquium (often held in the Fall)

 ### External Opportunities